 | Lotus Lounge | International (T2) | Vietnam Airlines business class, Priority Pass, DragonPass | Hot food, open bar, Wi-Fi, showers, quiet seating |

-| Dragon Lounge | International (T2) | Priority Pass, select credit cards | Buffet food, beverages, Wi-Fi, comfortable seating |
+| Dragon Lounge | International (T2) | Priority Pass, select credit cards | Buffet, beverages, Wi-Fi, comfortable seating |

-| Domestic Business Lounge | Domestic (T1) | Vietnam Airlines business class passengers | Light food, beverages, Wi-Fi |
+| Domestic Business Lounge | Domestic (T1) | Vietnam Airlines business class only | Light food, drinks, Wi-Fi |

-→ Da Nang Transport Guide — Grab pricing around the city, motorbike hire, and getting to Hoi An.
+→ Da Nang Transport Guide, Grab pricing around the city, motorbike hire, and getting to Hoi An.